DVSA Roadside Vehicle Checks For Commercial Vehicles

 What are some myths surrounding roadside checks?

-According to the DVSA, there are some misconceptions around these roadside checks.
+According to the DVSA, some drivers may have misconceptions about these roadside checks.
 Drivers may even be made to fear them unnecessarily.

 Will cars also be checked?

-Car drivers might be nervous to hear that officers are checking vehicles in their area.
+Car drivers might be nervous to hear officers check vehicles in their area.
 However, they need not be.

 These roadside checks only target commercial vehicles.
-This is because they are typically larger, and therefore pose more of a risk to other road users.
+They are typically larger, and, therefore, pose a greater risk to other road users.

-Commercial vehicles also tend to be on the road for longer time periods than cars.
-These checks also ensure that drivers are taking breaks and not driving for longer than the law allows.
+Commercial vehicles also tend to be on the road longer than cars.
+These checks also ensure that drivers take breaks and do not drive for longer than the law allows.

-With HGV drivers in short supply, businesses may be encouraging their drivers to be on the road for longer to make up for this, so these checks are now more important than ever.
+With a shortage of HGV drivers, businesses may encourage their drivers to stay on the road for longer to compensate for this, so these checks are now more critical than ever.

 Will all commercial vehicles be pulled over?

-Officers are able to check how compliant an operator is on their devices.
+Officers can check how compliant an operator is on their devices.

-This is a great incentive to keep your vehicles in good condition, as passing these checks now will mean you won’t have to go through them again in the future.
+This is a great incentive to keep your vehicles in good condition, as passing these checks now will prevent you from going through them again.

 Where does the money go from roadside fines?

-If you are fined for failing these tests, you might be concerned about where that money is going.
+If you are fined for failing these tests, you might be concerned about where that money goes.

-An exception to this rule is the £80 fee that the DVSA charge to free up an immobilised vehicle once a serious defect has been amended.
+An exception to this rule is the £80 fee that the DVSA charges to free up an immobilised vehicle once a serious defect has been amended.

 Why bother with these checks if most accidents are down to human error?

-Only 2% of accidents on UK roads are a result of vehicle defects, so drivers might question whether the roadside checks are necessary.
+Only 2% of accidents on UK roads result from vehicle defects, so drivers might question whether roadside checks are necessary.

-However, the DVSA argue that it is because of these checks that faulty vehicles do not causes accidents.
-Annual MOTs and test for larger vehicles, in conjunction with these roadside checks, are helping to keep our roads safer.
+However, the DVSA argues that faulty vehicles do not cause accidents because of these checks.
+Annual MOTs and tests for larger vehicles, in conjunction with these roadside checks, are helping to keep our roads safer.

-These checks do also ensure that drivers are not on the road for an excessive amount of time.
-This keeps drivers off the road who might be feeling tired and not concentrating properly.
+These checks also ensure drivers are not on the road for excessive time.
+This keeps drivers feeling tired and unable to concentrate correctly off the road.

 Will your business be massively fined for any vehicle defect?